 TR: To respond to that question we have to ask, what the fuck is femininity?
 Motherhood, pink colors and sensitive feelings?
 No, not always.
 I think that things like violence, confusion and power can also represent femininity.
 I just expressed this story through a male character.

 But femininity inside me is a savage power and we cannot categorize these themes in that binary way anymore.
 So if those themes belong to my inner feelings they attract me on the artistic level as well.

 FLMTQ: The Days that Confusedwas one of the most successful films of the past 20 years at the Estonian box office.
 Do you believe that there are certain lesson's in Allar's story that resonate with Estonians still today?
 To what do you attribute this success?

 TR: Growing up and feeling empty will never go out of fashion when it comes to the human soul.

-FLMTQ: Norway has released close to 350 films in the last fifteen years.
-How difficult is, after the wide acclaim of Blind, for you to get support to make another film?
-Are you working on any other projects, and if so, can you tell us a bit about them?
+FLMTQ: Are you working on any new projects, and if so, can you tell us a bit about them?

 TR: Yes, I am writing a new project at the moment.
 I want it to be dark, sexy and violent.
 Now we deal with girls.